Phaenyxx/phaenyxx.github.io/README.md

-a minimalistic  startpage with sliding links
+My CV, and a startpage on the side